TheCandidStartup/TheCandidStartup.github.io/_drafts/amortized-cost-cloud.md

 {% include candid-image.html src="/assets/images/micro-service-architecture.svg" alt="Microservice Architecture" %}

-Tail latency matters for anything on the synchronous client request handling path.
+Tail latency matters most for anything on the synchronous client request handling path.
 Requests are routed to an app sever via a load balancer, the app server might look something up in a cache, query a database, perhaps add a job to a queue to be processed later.
 Your cloud provider will have obvious off the shelf choices for load balancers, queues and caches.
 Your biggest impact will be the choices you make around app servers and databases.

 The most important thing is to do as little as possible in the app servers.
 Offload as much work as possible to jobs that can run asynchronously.
 Ideally all interactions with other services would happen here.
 [Domain Driven Design](https://martinfowler.com/bliki/DomainDrivenDesign.html) and the idea of [Bounded Contexts](https://martinfowler.com/bliki/BoundedContext.html) provide useful tools that help structure microservices to work in this way.
 Removing interactions with other services from the synchronous path reduces the magnifying effect of tail latency.